Historical studies of the Civil War often focus on the abolitionist fire-eater writings found in sectional publications which fueled the coming

 The Historical and Genealogical Society of Indiana County (HGSIC) and IUP Libraries’ Special Collections and University Archives have done their part

 to promote the significant history of the region through collecting, cataloging, and housing historical documents, encouraging local historians to write about the period, and creating museum exhibits and holding reenactments and other public history

 Every year, visitors—from local school children getting their first exposure to the war to scholarly researchers working on academic books and articles—come to the HGSIC and IUP Libraries Special Collections and Archives to view exhibits or

 consult manuscript collections which document the wartime history of the county and nearby locales.

 Because access to these keys to the history of the region is often limited to the user’s ability to visit the archives in person during their hours of operation, we undertook this project to make

-The project involves the digitization of primary sources including letters, diaries, and modern and historical photographs that document the experience of men and women of Indiana County, PA during the Civil War era.
-These digital images were added to AccessPA's CONTENTdm collection to make them accessible through the Internet.
-The addition of descriptive metadata and background essays provided by graduate student researchers and subject specialists and secondary school lesson plans enhance and link to images of primary sources.
+The project involves the digitization of primary sources, including letters, diaries, and modern and historical photographs that document the experience of men and women of Indiana County, Pennsylvania, during the Civil War era.